 It’s Kinda Famous

 John Hersey High School can be seen on Thomas Street in Arlington Heights.
-It can also be seen in the 2010 remake of A Nightmare on Elm Street.
+The high school can also be seen in the 2010 remake of A Nightmare on Elm Street.
 Once Upon a Time actress Jennifer Morrison grew up here.
 Ray Croc of McDonald’s fame lived here.
-Ted Nugent, Walter Payton, and Lee DeWyze all have ties to Arlington Heights.
+Ted Nugent, Walter Payton, and American Idol winner Lee DeWyze all have ties to Arlington Heights.

 The Library Is A Big Deal